Residential land lease communities

 Moving into a residential land lease community

-Moving into a land lease community usually involves buying an existing home from an outgoing home owner or buying a home directly from the operator.
+Moving into a land lease community usually involves buying an existing home from an outgoing homeowner or buying a home directly from the operator.

-Before you move in, you have a right to:
+Before you move in, you must:

-This section contains detailed information for prospective home owners about the steps, costs and financial arrangement options you need to know about before committing to move into a land lease community:
+This section contains detailed information for prospective homeowners about the steps, costs and financial arrangement options you need to know about before committing to move into a land lease community:

 All land lease communities are covered by the Residential (Land Lease) Communities Act 2013.
-Previously they came under the Residential Parks Act 1998.

 Disposal of uncollected goods